Monastic silence: Benedictine

-Silence plays a salient role in the Benedictine rule.
+Silence plays a role in the Benedictine rule.
 It is thought that by clearing the mind of distraction, one may listen more attentively to the deity.

 Christian theology differs from Dharmic religions with regard to the mode in which spiritual ascent transpires within the context of contemplative quiet.
 Buddhism and Hinduism promote various spiritual practices, as do many Christian denominations.
 However, Christianity, particularly Protestantism, emphasizes the belief that ultimate spiritual achievement is not within the grasp of mortals, no matter how persistent their practice may be.
-Rather, the mechanism of spiritual attainment, which they regard as salvation and proximity to the deity, is believed to occur solely through supernatural mechanism.
-This mechanism is variously described as the action of God, conceived as the Father, or by action of the Holy Spirit.
-This mechanism of action, whether conceptualized as the Father or the Spirit, is called grace.
+Rather, the mechanism of spiritual attainment, which they regard as salvation and proximity to the deity, is believed to occur solely through supernatural means—variously described as the action of God or of the Holy Spirit, and called grace.

 In contemplative practice, the role of silence is expressed by the Fr.
 David Bird, OSB, (Order of St. Benedict): "When both our interior and exterior are quiet, God will do the rest."

 Cistercian

-Cistercian monastics have remained active in the promotion of contemplative meditation.
+Cistercian monastics promote contemplative meditation.
 Part of the emphasis is on achieving spiritual ascent, but monastic silence also functions to avoid sin.